-If I'm eligible for the Work Study Program, does this guarantee me a Work Study position?
+If I'm eligible for the Work Study Program, does this guarantee a work study position?

-No it does not guarantee you will receive employment.
-You will need to apply for the open positions and compete for them like you would with other job opportunities.
+No, it does not guarantee you will receive a job offer.
+You will need to apply for work study positions and compete like you would for any other job opportunity.

 What are examples of past Work Study positions?

 - Assistant Researcher